jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Contact

-Contact is a feature of the Tick It site, users will have
+Contact is a feature of the Tick It site giving users the ability to contact the site admin for any reason such as log in issues, reporting a comment or a general enquiry.

 <details>
 <summary>Contact image</summary>